solid/webid-profile/README.md

 ## Structure of document

 Profiles contain two major types of information: 1) identifiying information such as a person or organization's name, purpose, contacts, etc. and 2) infrastructure information such as what types of data the user has, where it is stored, and who has access to it.
-This document will focus on the latter - the information that an app can use to learn how to interact with the data associated with the Social Agent's WebID.
+This document and the [Type Indexes](https://github.com/solid/type-indexes) document will focus on the latter - the information that an app can use to learn how to interact with the data associated with the Social Agent's WebID.

 This repo will eventually contain three documents -
 1) this one on infrastructure discovery,
 2) one on personal profile information,
 3) and one on organizational profiles.

-These may be combined into a single document in the future.
+These may be combined into a single or more documents in the future.

 ## Content addressed